Commissions, workshops and producer support.

 Current Commissions

-New Authors commission (2023) directly responded to this gap in the performing arts sector and was formed as a collaboration between Handstand Arts, The Lowry, Deda, Jackson’s Lane, and Worthing Theatres.
-Through New Authors we aimed to support the next generation of artists, recognising that focussed and paid physical research and development time, and opportunity to try out new collaborations or processes in a supported environment, is key to allowing new work to take shape.
+New Authors commission (2023 – current) directly responds to this gap in the performing arts sector and was formed as a collaboration between Circus City, The Lowry, Deda, Jackson’s Lane, and Worthing Theatres.
+Now additionally supported by Cirkus Syd, Crying Out Loud, Lakeside Arts and Take Art, New Authors aims to support the next generation of artists, recognising that focussed and paid physical research and development time, and opportunity to try out new collaborations or processes in a supported environment, is key to allowing new work to take shape.

-Through a national call out we selected 3 artists/companies with targeted R&D time, space and seed funding to begin researching a new concept.
-Of those 3 we selected one artists to receive a bursary of £5000 towards realising their idea into a full touring show for 2025.
+Through two national call outs we selected 6 artists/companies with targeted R&D time, space and seed funding to begin researching a new concept.
+Of those 6 we have selected two artists to receive a bursary of £5000 (2023) increased to £6000 in 2025 towards realising their idea into a full touring show.

 Previous Commissions